openupm/openupm-next/apps/docs/docs/docs/privacy.md

 The website uses [Google AdSense](https://www.google.com/adsense/start/), an online service from [Google](https://www.google.com/) for displaying targeted advertisements.
 When you request a page on the OpenUPM website that shows an advertisement, your computer also sends a request to Google AdSense.
 You can read [the privacy policy for Google AdSense online](https://policies.google.com/technologies/ads).

-### OpenUPM uses Microsoft Clarity.

-We improve our products and advertising by using Microsoft Clarity to see how you use our website.
-By using our site, you agree that we and Microsoft can collect and use this data.

-We partner with Microsoft Clarity and Microsoft Advertising to capture how you use and interact with our website through behavioral metrics, heatmaps, and session replay to improve and market our products/services.
-Website usage data is captured using first and third-party cookies and other tracking technologies to determine the popularity of products/services and online activity.
-Additionally, we use this information for site optimization, fraud/security purposes, and advertising.
-For more information about how Microsoft collects and uses your data, visit the [Microsoft Privacy Statement](https://www.microsoft.com/en-US/privacy/privacystatement).

 ### OpenUPM uses Partnerize.

 The website uses [Partnerize](https://partnerize.com/), a leading partnership automation solution for global brands.
 When you interact with a page on the OpenUPM website that includes a Partnerize feature, your computer also sends a request to Partnerize.
 You can read [the privacy policy for Partnerize online](https://partnerize.com/en/privacy-policy).